SamuelMarks/dag1/docs/design.rst

 **[GET] /block/{block_index}**:

-Returns the Block with the specified index, as stored by the Lachesis node.
+Returns the Block with the specified index, as stored by the DAG1 node.

 ::